flu-crew/parnas/README.md

 #### Determining the right number of representatives ####
 The "diversity covered" metric calculated by PARNAS is a useful tool to determine how many representatives is sufficient.
 To find the amount of diversity covered by different numbers of representatives, you can choose a large enough n, e.g., n=20, and run<br>
-`parnas -t H1N1_human_2020_IRD_CDS.rooted.tre -n 20 --diversity "diversity_scores.csv"`<br>
+`parnas -t H1N1_human_2020_IRD.rooted.tre -n 20 --diversity "diversity_scores.csv"`<br>
 This command will save a CSV file with optimal diversity scores for n between 2 and 20.
 For our dataset, it shows that only 6 representative strains are needed to cover over 60% of the overall diversity.
-Opening the CSV file in Excel/Numbers, one can then construct the following graph:
+Opening the CSV file in Excel/Numbers, one can then construct the following graph to better visualize teh data.

 <center>
 <img src="tutorial/figures/diversity_covered.png" width="450px">
 </center>

 #### Using prior representatives ####
-It often may be useful to find new representatives and specify the previous strains/taxa that were treated as representatives.
+It often may be useful to find new representatives, while specifying the previous taxa/strains that were treated as representatives.
 In our H1N1 dataset, we included two latest H1N1 vaccine strains, A/Wisconsin/588/2019 and A/Hawaii/70/2019.
 Using PARNAS we can fix these two strains as 'prior' representatives and find new representatives, so that old and new representatives work optimally together.
-We use `--prior-regex` option to notify PARNAS of the two vaccine strains:<br>
+We use `--prior` option to notify PARNAS of the two vaccine strains by specifying a regular expression matching their names in our dataset (which start with "Vaccine|"):<br>
-`parnas -t H1N1_human_2020_IRD_CDS.rooted.tre -n 3 --prior-regex "Vaccine.*" --color "H1N1_parnas_n3_vaccines.tre"`<br>
+`parnas -t H1N1_human_2020_IRD.rooted.tre -n 3 --prior "Vaccine.*" --color "H1N1_parnas_n3_vaccines.tre"`<br>
 The result is shown in a tree below.
 PARNAS colors the prior representatives and the respective parts of the tree in red.

 <center>